On the estimation of spatial density from mobile network operator data: Insights from existing estimators

-\begin{proposition} The bounded subspace $\mathcal{U}$ represents a set of solutions for both MLE procedures, i.e., any point in $\mathcal{U}$ is also a solution of MLE-Multinomial and MLE-Poisson. \end{proposition} \begin{proof} The condition $\bm{P}\bm{u} = \bm{c}$ can be rewritten as $\bm{p}_i^\mathsf{T} \bm{u} = c_i$, $\forall i$, and that implies that the optimality condition \eqref{eq:supstable}, or equivalently \eqref{eq:sheppstable}, is always verified: with the {\em ansatz} $\bm{p}_i^\mathsf{T} \bm{u} = c_i$, $\forall i$, \eqref{eq:supstable} reduces to the identity $\sum_{i=1}^I p_{ij} = 1$ that is always satisfied by the column-stochasticity of $\bm{P}$, i.e., $\bm{1}_I^\mathsf{T}\bm{P}=\bm{1}_J$.
-Therefore, we have established that $\mathcal{U}$ represents a set of solutions for both MLE procedures, i.e., any point in $\mathcal{U}$ is also a solution of MLE-Multinomial and MLE-Poisson. \end{proof} Following Proposition \ref{prop3}, we shall refer to $\mathcal{U}$ as the Maximum Likelihood Bounded Subspace (MLBS).
+Though this way of reasoning is heuristic, it turns out that the bounded subspace defined by Eq. \eqref{eq:U} is intimately connected to the MLE-Multinomial and MLE-Poisson procedures.
+In fact, the condition $\bm{P}\bm{u} = \bm{c}$ can be rewritten as $\bm{p}_i^\mathsf{T} \bm{u} = c_i$, $\forall i$, implying that the optimality condition Eq. \eqref{eq:supstable} is always verified.
+In particular, the following result holds true. \begin{proposition} If non-empty, the bounded subspace $\mathcal{U}$ defined in Eq. \eqref{eq:U} represents a set of solutions for both MLE procedures, i.e., any point in $\mathcal{U}$ is also a solution of MLE-Multinomial and MLE-Poisson. \end{proposition} \begin{proof} See Appendix~\ref{App4}. \end{proof} Following Proposition \ref{prop3}, we shall refer to $\mathcal{U}$ as the Maximum Likelihood Bounded Subspace (MLBS).